pingcap/docs/tiproxy/tiproxy-api.md

 > **Note:**
 >
 > TiProxy API is specifically designed for debugging purposes and might not be fully compatible with future capabilities introduced in TiProxy.
-It's not recommended to include this tool in applications or utilities development to get information.
+It's not recommended to include this tool in application or utility development to get information.

 The address for accessing the TiProxy API is `http://${host}:${port}`, where `host` and `port` are specified by the TiProxy configuration item [`api.addr`](/tiproxy/tiproxy-configuration.md#addr-1).
 For example: